Fastcode/VisualMesh/readme/training.md

 #### `training: epochs`
 This is the number of epochs that will be trained for before finishing.
 If `batches_per_epoch` is not set it will be the number of times the dataset is seen.
-Otherwise it will be the number of `batchs_per_epoch` loops to do.
+Otherwise, it will be the number of `batchs_per_epoch` loops to do.

 #### `training: optimiser`
-This selects which optimiser will be used and sets any non learning rate parameters that it has.
+This selects which optimiser will be used and sets any non-learning rate parameters that it has.
 The current options are Adam, SGD and Ranger (RAdam with Lookahead).
 Any option that is accepted by the constructor of these is available as configuration options.